nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Changing the theme of the UI: `theme`

 Changes to either light mode or dark mode.
-MyGM is defaulted to dark mode on start up.
+MyGM is set to dark mode on start up by default.

 Format: `theme T/THEME`

+Example:
+* `theme T/light` Sets the theme of MyGM to light.

-### Saving the data
+### Saving the data `[coming in v2.0]`

 MyGM data is saved in the hard disk (in a default file) automatically after any command that changes the data.
 There is no need to save manually.
 But users can still call the save function to export the current data.